mdsol/hale/README.md

 ### profile

-The media type identifier application/hale+json MAY also include an additional "profile" parameter (as defined by [I-D.wilde-profile-link])
+The media type identifier application/vnd.hale+json MAY also include an additional "profile" parameter (as defined by [I-D.wilde-profile-link])

-HALE documents that are served with the "profile" parameter still SHOULD include a "profile" relationship belonging to the root resource.
+Hale documents that are served with the "profile" parameter still SHOULD include a "profile" relationship belonging to the root resource.

 ## Recommendations
 ### Self Link